Abhisheknakka/IPL-Data-Analysis/README.md

 # Best practices

 1. Always create your own schema first so that data types doesn't change in your data.
-2.  cluster pauses, if it is idle for more than 60 min. so pause it when not in use.
+2. Cluster pauses, if it is idle for more than 60 min. so pause it when not in use.
+Terminating sessions when they're not in use can help optimize resource usage and reduce costs, especially in cloud environments where resources are billed based on usage.